roughmar/ArclightPhoenix/_posts/2024-06-03-arclight-primer.md

 Whenever you send a card away, the probability that the card on top can mutate into a copy of one of them diminishes, but at the same time, you need to play around the fact that you will eventually see it.
 This is the push and pull the deck offers, and you eventually need to embrace it if you want to be able to play it to its fullest.

->It's midgame and you need to find a counterspell.
+>It's mid-game and you need to find a counterspell.
 You have a Free the Fae in hand.

 >You might find the counter, you might find something else.